jpverkamp/blog/content/reviews/books/2017/2017-05-08-carpe-jugulum.generated.md

 title: Carpe Jugulum
 date: 2017-05-08
 generated: true
+reviews/lists:
-reviews/lists: 2017 Book Reviews
+- 2017 Book Reviews
+reviews/series:
+- Discworld
-reviews/series: Discworld
+- Discworld (Witches)
 ---
 {{< goodreads book="Carpe Jugulum" cover="true" >}}

->   > “Carpe Jugulum," read Agnes aloud.
-"That's... well, Carpe Diem is 'Sieze the Day,' so this means-"   >   > "Go for the throat”   >
+> “Carpe Jugulum," read Agnes aloud.
+"That's... well, Carpe Diem is 'Sieze the Day,' so this means-"

+> "Go for the throat”

+<!--more-->

 Close enough.

-<!--more-->

 Short version: Vampires have come to visit and they've decided to stick around for a while.
 What's more, they seem to have overcome most of those troublesome weaknesses that vampires usually have.
 It's up to a the witches to save the day!